scalacenter/tooling-working-groups/nominations/iulian-dragos.md

 ## Proposer

-This candidate has been nominated by @fommil and seconded by @rorygraves.
+This candidate has been nominated by Sam Halliday (@fommil) and seconded by Rory Graves (@rorygraves).

 ## Qualifications and Experience

-- expert on the scala interactive compiler
+- expert on the Scalac interactive compiler
 - wrote the first scala LSP implementation

 ## Affiliations

-- standing as an individual
+- Triplequote Sàrl

 ## Working Groups